-- Have your child find objects around the house and classify them by different physical properties. - As you cook breakfast, lunch, or dinner, have your child compare different things as you heat or cool them. - Your child can demonstrate how they can change different objects by cutting, folding, sanding, and melting (e.g., cutting fabric, folding clothes, etc.).
+- Have your child find objects around the house and classify them by different physical properties. - As you cook breakfast, lunch, or dinner, have your child compare different things as you heat or cool them. - Your child can demonstrate how they can change different objects by cutting, folding, sanding, and melting (e.g. cutting fabric, folding clothes, etc.).

-Concepts within Unit #1 Success Criteria for this Concept Competencies that will Link to TEKS Students can be graded in this unit Concept #1: Launching Scientific Mindsets 2.1B, 2.1C Identify safe practices that must be followed when conducting classroom and field investigations.
+Concepts within Unit #1 Link to TEKS Success Criteria for this Concept Students can Concept #1: Launching Scientific Mindsets 2.1B, 2.1C Identify safe practices that must be followed when conducting classroom and field investigations.
 Describe the use of safety equipment to keep everyone safe.
 Describe the Scientific and Engineering Practices that they will use to conduct investigations and design solutions to problems.
 Describe how scientists' work and engineers' work are different from each other.
 Describe common mindsets that they will use to conduct investigations and design solutions to problems.
 Set up their interactive notebook.
-Competency 1: Matter Concept #2: Physical Properties 2.6A Analyze data to identify patterns to classify matter by observable physical properties: Color, shape, texture, material matter is made of, and physical state (solid and liquid) Analyze data to identify patterns to classify matter by measurable physical properties: Relative temperature (using the height of the red line on a thermometer as a point of reference), Size (measuring length and width using non-standard units of measurements), Weight (non-standard units of measurements) and its Properties
+Concept #2: Physical Properties 2.6A Analyze data to identify patterns to classify matter by observable physical properties: Color, shape, texture, material matter is made of, and physical state (solid and liquid) Analyze data to identify patterns to classify matter by measurable physical properties: Relative temperature (using the height of the red line on a thermometer as a point of reference), Size (measuring length and width using non-standard units of measurements), Weight (non-standard units of measurements)